Development#

 Create and merge a Pull Request#

-Create a Pull Request to marge changes from your remote, into master
+Create a Pull Request to merge changes from your remote, into master

 in the community Shaarli repository, and have it merged.